drakkr/QSOS/index.md

 ### But... what is QSOS anyway?

-QSOS is a free project aiming to mutualize and capitalize technological watch of open source components and projects.
+QSOS is a free project aiming to mutualize and capitalize technological watch on open source components and projects.

 It is part of the [drakkr](http://www.drakkr.org) framework for open source governance.